NaduniTashana/Analyse_LEGO_dataset/README.md

 Did LEGO sets grow in size and complexity over time?
 Do older LEGO sets tend to have more or fewer parts than newer sets?

+Things I learned by this project

+How to combine a Notebook with HTML Markup.

+Apply Python List slicing techniques to Pandas DataFrames.

+How to aggregate data using the .agg() function.

+How to create scatter plots, bar charts, and line charts with two axes in Matplotlib.

+Understand database schemas that are organised by primary and foreign keys.

+How to merge DataFrames that share a common key